 Interest Accrual

-PLUS loans are not subsidized, which means they accrue interest while your child is in school at least half-time.
-You’ll need to start payments within 60 days of the loan’s final disbursement, but in certain cases, parents can request a six-month deferment.
+Parent PLUS Loans are not subsidized, which means they accrue interest while your child is in school at least half-time.
+You’ll need to start payments after 60 days of the loan’s final disbursement, but parents can request deferment of repayment while the student is in school and for up to six months after.
 Interest will still accrue during that time.

 Origination Fee